-Whether you want to invest in stocks, exchange traded funds (ETFs), mutual funds or real estate, there’s an app out there designed to help you meet your financial goals.
-Let’s go over some of the top options.
+Whether you want to invest in stocks, exchange-traded funds (ETFs), real estate or even farmland, there’s an app or platform out there designed to help you meet your financial goals.
+Let’s go over some of the top choices.

 Best investing apps